YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 This is another area that needs to be discussed, not everything can be done in ANTLR, in places where it can be solved with in lining code we need to work out some rules for when we should and should not do this.
 As it currently stands there are no code sections in the the grammar.
-This is partially due to my experiece with ANTLR and partially due to my unwillingness to add code, as each part of code is something that will have to be ported when the time comes, this feels messy and against the spirit of ANTLR to me.
+This is partially due to my experience with ANTLR and partially due to my unwillingness to add code, as each part of code is something that will have to be ported when the time comes, this feels messy and against the spirit of ANTLR to me.

 With that said, some things will be MUCH easier to do with in line code and can likely be written in a way that is either applicable to multiple target languages or simple enough that tweaking it won't be a problem, this is all an area we need to look at as we head forward.